ericoporto/ags-manual-wiki/Settingupthegame.md

     lines of wrapped text.
 Setting this to 0 will make font use its own height as a vertical spacing.
 Having line spacing lower than font's height will make lines partially overlap.
+-   **SizeMultiplier** - an integer scale multiplier applied to this font.
+Note that it is commonly makes sense to assign this for the bitmap fonts, as TTF fonts may be reimported with different font size.
+When set for a TTF font it will simply be initialized with a higher point-size in game.
 -   **VerticalOffset** - defines additional vertical offset applied to every drawn line of text (when using this font).
 This property is mainly meant to override particular font's misbehavior.